UPPMAX/R-python-julia-matlab-HPC/docs/python/interactivePython.rst

       - 5 mins: presentation
       - 20 mins: challenge
       - 5 mins: feedback
+      - 20 mins: continue challenge
+      - 5 mins: feedback
+         - What is the drawback of using an interactive node?

+      Shortened lesson plan (20 minutes in total):

+      - 5 mins: prior knowledge
+         - What types of nodes do our HPC clusters have?
+         - What is the purpose of each of these nodes?
+         - Imagine you are developing a Python script in a line-by-line fashion.
+How to do so best?
+         - Why not do so on the login node?
+         - Why not do so by using ``sbatch``?
+      - 5 mins: presentation
+      - 5 mins: challenge
+      - 5 mins: recap
          - What is the drawback of using an interactive node?

 .. admonition:: Compute allocations in this workshop